rubenRP/rubenr.dev/content/blog/documentacion-tips/en.md

 ---
-title: "Writing things down is not enough: On the importance of organized and high-quality documentation.."
+title: "Writing things down is not enough: On the importance of organized and high-quality documentation."
 date: 2023-03-06T00:00:00+00:00
 published: true
 hero_title: Writing things down is not enough